 Time reports are visual summaries built on the tracked time to offer an overview of how your project team spends time, money, and resources.
 These can be paper-based or come as part of a complete digital solution.
 In project management, you can create time reports after you finish a project or on the go to keep clients informed at every step.

 To help you understand the benefits of time reports for your projects, we used real examples from our own project management tool named Paymo:

 Keep clients up to date with real-time data and improve communication

-Having a good communication plan for teams and clients can save you valuable time.
-Not notifying your client about an issue might make them ask you to go over certain tasks right when you thought you were done with the project.
-Having to fix problems at the end will only cost more money and time.
+A good communication plan for teams and clients can save you valuable time.
+Not notifying your client about an issue might make them ask you to go over specific tasks right when you thought you were done with the project.
+Having to fix problems, in the end, will only cost more money and time.
 You could spend these on more important duties such as product/service launch or maintenance.

 In Paymo, you can generate two different kinds of time reports: